eth-fabric/website/docs/education/based-rollups/Based-Rollups-Components.md

 ## Details Around Componenents and Sub-Components of Based Rollups from Fabric's POV

-Building on [Based Rollup 101](/website/education/based-rollups/based-rollups-101), this document provides context on the key components and sub-components of a based rollup stack.
+Building on [Based Rollup 101](/website/education/based-rollups/based-rollups-101), this document provides context on the key components and subcomponents of a based rollup stack.
 You'll find a visual representation of these elements, followed by a description of each and its role within the stack.

-If you want to learn more about each component we would encourage teams visit those sections of the Fabric repo where more documentation can or will be able to be found.
-Please note not all components are fully researched, agreed on, built and fully documented.
-Below also only focuses on the green boxes / non-strech goal componenets.
+If you want to learn more about each component, we encourage teams to visit the relevant sections of the Fabric repo, where more documentation can be found or will become available.

+Please note that not all components have been fully researched, agreed upon, built, or documented.
+Additionally, the following focuses only on the green boxes and non-stretch goal components.

 ![Fabric Overview](/website/assets/images/fabric-overview.png)